 CTQS sets an audited independent measure of container terminal efficiency.
 The proposed system is expected to increase the transparency of the container industry and provide a meaningful measurement of container terminal performance.

 The benchmarking system measures the terminal performance within the supply chain process.
-The result offers the port industry new dimensions: Shippers will now be able to choose terminals that best suit their needs and supply chain strategy.
+The result offers the port industry new dimensions: Shippers will now be able to choose terminals that best suit to their needs and supply chain strategy.

 To qualify for a CTQS audit, a terminal has to implement a management system which ensures a continual improvement process amongst other key performance indicators.

 Internal and external factors will be evaluated through the certification scheme.
 Auditors assess criteria such as properly-dimensioned cranes and their performance or the efficiency of loading and unloading trains, trucks and inland vessels.
-The audit includes organizational aspects, such as opening hours of the road gate, communication and planning skills and capabilities, as well as adequate connectivity with the hinterland and the inland waterway system.
+The audit includes organisational aspects, such as opening hours of the road gate, communication and planning skills and capabilities, as well as adequate connectivity with the hinterland and the inland waterway system.